 - I consistently meal plan and prep (I was doing this before).

-- I eat a healthy snack at the end of the work day, usually full of protein.
+- I eat a healthy snack around 3:00, usually full of protein.
 Greek yogurt and beef jerky most days.
 Sometimes I have a protein bar and/or nuts.
-This keeps me out of the gas stations.

 And here is where it gets imperfect.